fhiso/tsc-governance/board/appeals.md

 Any person or persons ("the Appellants") who is dissatisified with actions or decisions made by individuals, committees, teams or groups acting as part of FHISO may instigate a formal appeal.
-The appeal shall be filed in writing with the Chair who will serve as Appeal Coordinator.
+The appeal shall be filed in writing with the Chair of FHISO ("the Chair") who will serve as Appeal Coordinator.

 The appeal shall identify the specific actions or decisions that are